Baldo by Hector D. Cantú and Carlos Castellanos for September 25, 2010

 13. Western grebe by jeff and amy

-I'll fly away almost 14 years ago
+I'll fly away about 14 years ago

 Just like my mother & MIL,and I’m slowly turning into them.
 Which is great, because they are both awesome cooks/bakers!
 I learned more by just watching them.